Rheaply

 Rheaply, Inc. is a privately held B2B Software as a service company that specializes in enterprise asset management technology for the circular economy.
 The company markets resource exchange technology to improve asset recovery outcomes and internal reuse of physical assets within large organizations.
 Rheaply operates a progressive web application for resource management in higher education, government, enterprise, biopharma, built environment and retail organizations.
-The company is located in Chicago, IL.
+The company is located in Chicago, Illinois.

 History

-Early Beginnings
+Beginnings

 Rheaply was founded by Garry Cooper, Peter Tucker and Tyler Skelton in Chicago in 2015.
 The company started out as a peer-to-peer, virtual marketplace for laboratory equipment and consumables within higher education, where postdoctoral and graduate researchers could share unneeded resources, message each other and connect with nearby departments and laboratories.
 The name is a portmanteau of “research” and “cheaply.”
 Today, Rheaply uses circular economy principles and technology to bring better efficiencies to resource recovery and reuse within and across organizations.